The road to war in Iraq: Bush, Blair, intelligence failures and the lying game

 On return visits to the UK, it was clear that invasion was inevitable.
 The inspections in Iraq were but shadowplay.
 What was also clear, talking to members of the British military, was their concern about the mission they were about to undertake.
 As the Bush and Blair administrations persisted with their charade of seeking a negotiated solution to the crisis, their military commanders were being delayed in starting the necessary preparations for war.

-British service chiefs also met to consider the legality of the war.
+British service chiefs met, in particular to voice their concern about the legality of the war.
 Admiral Lord Boyce, the chief of defence staff, subsequently asked the government for a guarantee of this in writing.
 He told the Chilcott Inquiry in 2011: “I made it clear to the prime minister in January 2003 that I would require an assurance of the legal base of the conflict.
 This was reiterated more than once in the following weeks, and formally and explicitly in March once it became clear that it was probable that coalition forces would invade once political approval was obtained.”
 After pressure, Lord Boyce got a “one-liner” from the Attorney General, Lord Peter Goldsmith, confirming the war was legal.

 After he retired, Lord Boyce told me: “I was repeatedly telling my American counterparts that the UK was not in the business of regime change in Iraq.
 They were convinced that’s what President Bush wanted and Tony Blair would follow suit.
 I didn’t realise at the time how thrilled Blair was because he thought he was close to Bush.”